sesamyab/docs/docs/news-widget/web-components/sesamy-button.md

 </html>
 ```

-The code above will render a button with the Sesamy iconm, the text "Unlock content!", and with the price "10" and the currency "EUR".
+The code above will render a button with the Sesamy icon, the text "Unlock content!", and with the price "10" and the currency "EUR".

 ### Passing a custom text and hide the price